Dir0x/ldap_setup/README.md

 # ldap_setup
 Scripts in bash to install ldap in a server and connect a client and in python to list, add and delete users.

+# License
+Do whatever you want with the code.